betterscientificsoftware/bssw.io/Articles/Blog/Covid19WorkstationCleanliness.md

 make sense to continually spend your own time cleaning these areas, you may want to carry some portable wipes with you to wipe the areas *you* will be using just prior to your use of them.
-Alternatively, carry some tissue you can place in your hand to push a switch or grab door handle.
+Alternatively, carry some tissue you can place in your hand to push a switch or grab a door handle.

 ## What cleaner to use